Skip to content

 const client = new ImbraceClient({

-apiKey: "api_your_key",
+apiKey: process.env.IMBRACE_API_KEY,

 })

-2. Create an assistant
+2. Create an AI agent

 workflow_name must be unique within your organization.

-const assistant = await client.chatAi.createAssistant({
+const agent = await client.chatAi.createAiAgent({

 name: "Support Bot",